Guide to your Substack Posts page

 To edit or remove the scheduled date and time of the future post, select the hamburger menu and select "Edit post".
 On the draft, click on the date and time above the editor toolbar to see the option to un-schedule the post.

-What can I do on the new Posts page?
+What can I do on the Posts page?

 For each section, you can filter and sort how you want to view your published and draft posts.

-Click on "Filter" and select from an array of options to quickly filter your posts list: audience, post type, section, author, or tag.
+Click on "Filter" and select from an array of options to quickly filter your posts list: audience, post type and date, author, or tag.
 If you don’t see one of these options, it likely means you don’t have any posts with that criteria.
 For example, if you don’t see "Tag", perhaps you haven’t added any tags to your posts yet.

 If any posts match your filters, they'll appear on the Posts page.
 To remove a filter(s), select "Filter" and click on "Clear all".